palantirnet/federated-search-demo/README.md

 If you prefer, you can see the app running as pure HTML in the browser.
 The URL http://react.fs-demo.local will load the Federated Search application, showing how cross-site search can be run as a standalone service.

-To run this app, first copy the `web/react/settings.example.js` file to `web/react/settings.js`.
+To run this app, configure it with `phing react`.
+This command will copy two files that you may edit.

-You can then change the configuration of the application by editing the file:
+Change the configuration of the application by editing the file:

-`/web/react/settings.js`
+`/web/react/app/settings.js`

-You can edit the CSS of the application by copying the file `web/react/custom.example.css` to `web/react/custom.css`
+Edit the CSS of the application:

+`web/react/app/custom.css`

-You will still need to build and index content using Drupal, however.
+You will still need to build and index content using Drupa; to populate the search index.

 ## Directory structure